Triumph TR7: Spider

 In 1980, a limited edition version of the TR7 Drophead was launched for the US market by the US importer.
 Called the "TR7 Spider", it was available only in "maraschino black", with reflective red striping and badging plus black interior trim.
 Alloy wheels and the steering wheel from the TR8 were fitted, along with a "pewter grey" carpet and grey striped upholstery.
 Based on an exhaustive inventory of the factory build cards at the British Heritage Motor Centre archives, it has been confirmed that 1,070 carburetted Spiders were built at the Solihull factory with an additional 548 fuel-injected (Bosch L-jetronic) Spiders built specifically for California.
 VIN numbers for Spiders run from 400301 to 401918 overall and for the fuel-injected version from 401374 to 401918.
 All the Spider-specific equipment was installed at the factory, with the exception of the radio-cassette, which was stored in the boot and installed at the port of entry.

 Grinnall

-Slightly less than a decade after the original TR7 ceased production, another British manufacturer, Grinnall Specialist Cars modified existed TR7 and TR8 cars.
+Slightly less than a decade after the original TR7 ceased production, another British manufacturer, Grinnall Specialist Cars modified existing TR7 and TR8 cars.
 TR7 cars were upgraded with TR8 subframes and dash.
 They then installed V8 engines (optionally bored to larger capacities), and other parts like suspension, gearbox and brakes from the Rover SD1.
 The front and rear wings were widened to match the SD1 axles and suspension.
 350 convertible cars were produced, each with Grinnall badging.